USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 Differences Between IR1/CR1 and K-3 Visas

-The IR1/CR1 visa grants permanent residency upon entry into the U.S., allowing the spouse to live and work immediately.
+• IR1/CR1 Visa: This visa grants immediate permanent residency to the spouse upon entry to the U.S., allowing them to live and work in the country permanently.

 Basic Eligibility Requirements for a USA Spouse Visa